busbud/coding-challenge-frontend-b/README.md

 ### Things I couln't do because of lack of time

-*TESTING: This is the most important lacking feature I think.
-I usually use "Testing library" to validate my application behavior.
+- TESTING: This is the most important lacking feature I think.
+I usually use "Testing library" to validate my application behavior./n
-*More styling (for example use skeleton tickets/cards when loading, display amenities with icons...)
+- More styling (for example use skeleton tickets/cards when loading, display amenities with icons...)/n
-*currency selector
+- currency selector
-*If I had more time, I would have added location select dropdowns for origin and destination (instead of URL paramters).
+- If I had more time, I would have added location select dropdowns for origin and destination (instead of URL paramters).
 I know the challenge states that It should be from Quebec to Glasgow, but with other locations is easier to test IMO.